Best May Dividend Paying Stocks

 - Ex-dividend date

-It’s also a good idea to check on a stock’s valuation.
+And check on a stock’s valuation.
 I like to use the Gordon Growth Model for this purpose.

 Related: More reading about Gordon’s dividend discount model